 What happened to the True Cross?

-Since 333, pilgrims have gathered from all over Europe to approach the cross.
-Abducted by the Persians in 614, and recovered by the Byzantines in 628, it returned to Jerusalem.
+Since 333, pilgrims have gathered from Europe to approach the cross.
+Abducted by the Persians in 614 and recovered by the Byzantines in 628, it returned to Jerusalem.
 It triggered the first crusade in 1099 that saw the knights of Pope Urban II wrest it from the Muslims, who had ruled the city since the late 7th century.

-According to biblical sources, in Constantinople, the remaining fragments of the True Cross were then sold by the Latin emperors of the East in the mid-13th century to Western sovereigns such as Louis IX, who housed them in the Sainte-Chapelle in Paris.
+According to biblical sources, in Constantinople, the remaining fragments of the True Cross were sold by the Latin emperors of the East in the mid-13th century to Western sovereigns such as Louis IX.
+He housed them in the Sainte-Chapelle in Paris.

-Taken over by Saladin in 1187, it then sat on the dome of the Rock before disappearing.
+Saladin took over TIt in 1187 and then sat on the dome of the Rock before disappearing.

 Did Saint Helena discover the Holy Cross?

-Eusebius emphasized in his account the religious activity of Elena, portrayed as a religious person: Constantine’s mother prays where she knows that Jesus’ feet have touched the ground, cares for the poor, does acts of charity and builds many churches in the area.
+Eusebius emphasized in his account the religious activity of Elena, portrayed as a spiritual person: Constantine’s mother prays where she knows that Jesus’ feet have touched the ground, cares for the poor, does acts of charity, and builds many churches in the area.

-In addition to her benefactions and involvement with the poor, St Helena is recognised by Christians as the discoverer of the Holy Cross.
+In addition to her benefactions and involvement with the poor, St Helena is recognized by Christians as the discoverer of the Holy Cross.

-A temple to Aphrodite had been erected by Emperor Hadrian on Golgotha Hill to hide the site of Christ’s suffering, but the Saint ordered the statue destroyed and removed the earth covering Jesus’ tomb and the three crosses, one of which was Jesus’ and the other two belonging to the thieves who were crucified with him.
+Emperor Hadrian had erected a temple to Aphrodite on Golgotha Hill to hide the site of Christ’s suffering.
+Still, the Saint ordered the statue destroyed and removed the earth covering Jesus’ tomb and the three crosses, one of which was Jesus’ and the other two belonging to the thieves who were crucified with him.